Internet activism: Slacktivism

-Journalist and writer Malcolm Gladwell argues that activism through social media and the internet cannot be successful because they promote a 'lazy' way of activism that doesn't require people to put in meaningful effort.
+Canadian journalist and writer Malcolm Gladwell argues that activism through social media and the internet cannot be successful because they promote a 'lazy' way of activism that doesn't require people to put in meaningful effort.
 For example 'liking' a protest related post on social media, people feel like they have contributed to a cause, which makes them less likely to take more costly, and some would argue more effective, action like joining a protest.

 With cases such as the Black Lives Matter and #MeToo movements, it shows how internet activism can become more than slacktivism.
 Scholars have found that internet activist communities and offline activist communities work closely together, rather than being two separate entities.
 With internet activism, activists can organize without the constraints of physical location.
 The Pew Research Center has found that eight-in-ten Americans have been proven effecting in spreading information and awareness for varying public issues.

 Whether this is due to physical, mental, or financial constraints, internet activism may be the most accessible and comfortable for disabled people.
 If able to attend a physical protest, the inaccessibility of public spaces is often too large of a roadblock to participation.